resc/Cubist.Helium/README.md

 ### Minimal Dependencies

-Another goal is to have a minimal set of dependencies, prefereably none.
+Another goal is to have a minimal set of dependencies, preferably none.
 This makes it easy to quickly code up some html without needing a lot of infrastructure in place.

 ### First class extensibility

 Because we live in the age of custom web elements, extensibility and using custom elements should be easy and not look out-of-place.

-The `[Components.TodoList()](./src/Cubist.Helium.Examples/Components.cs) example shows how this works.
+The [Components.TodoList()](./src/Cubist.Helium.Examples/Components.cs) example shows how this works.

-By creating static methods that return `Node` instances, and by using `using static <Your custom component class>;`
+By creating static methods that return `Node` instances, and by using `using static <Your custom component class>;` your code looks like it always was a part of the Helium library.
+Or Helium will look like it was always part of your code... whichever you prefer. :wink:

 ## Non-goals